TimofeyLednev/metaLaunchersFork/README.md

 This is Meta data for Launcher HaikuMC, PolyMC, PrismLauncher for Haiku OS

-HaikuMC fork MultiMC by TimofeyLednev
+HaikuMC fork MultiMC by TimofeyLednev,
-PolyMC for Haiku fork MultiMC by TimofeyLednev PrismLauncher for Haiku fork MultiMC or PolyMC fork by Bavovna?
+PolyMC for Haiku fork MultiMC by TimofeyLednev, PrismLauncher for Haiku fork MultiMC or PolyMC fork by Bavovna?